 The Foundation's cash balances held at financial institutions are insured by the Federal Deposit Insurance Corporation ("FDIC") up to certain limits.
-At June 30, 2013, the Foundation's uninsured cash balance at financial institutions totaled approximately \$319,000.
-On January 1, 2014, FDIC coverage is scheduled to return to \$100,000 per institution for most cash balances.
+At June 30, 2014, the Foundation's uninsured cash balance at financial institutions totaled approximately \$370,000.

-At June 30, 2013, the Foundation maintained approximately \$12,192,000 of cash and cash equivalent balances in the State of Florida's Division of Treasury's SPIA investment pool ("Pool").
+At June 30, 2014, the Foundation maintained approximately \$10,362,000 of cash and cash equivalent balances in the State of Florida's Division of Treasury's SPIA investment pool ("Pool").
 This amount is the Foundation's pro-rata ownership in the Pool itself, not in the underlying securities.
 The Pool is invested in a combination of short-term liquid instruments and intermediate term fixed income securities.
 Federal depository insurance does not insure amounts in the Pool.
-At June 30, 2013, the Pool was rated at A+f by Standard and Poor's and had an effective duration of 2.65 years.
+At June 30, 2014, the Pool was rated at A+f by Standard and Poor's and had an effective duration of 2.57 years.
 Fair value for this account is determined by multiplying the Foundation's cost for its pro-rata share of the Pool by the Pool's Fair Value Factor ("Factor").
-At June 30, 2013, the unaudited Factor was 0.9975.
+At June 30, 2014, the unaudited Factor was 1.0074.
 The Factor is determined by an independent pricing service which uses quoted market prices as well as multifactor models for securities which have no quoted market prices.
-Additional information may be found in Note 2 to the State of Florida Comprehensive Annual Financial Report ("CAFR") and at the Treasury's website, www.fltreasury.org.
-Due to the dollar for dollar liquidity of the account, the cash amounts in the Foundation's financial statements that are held in SPIA have not been adjusted for the unaudited fair value factor.